TN Visa Clinical Documentation Specialist Jobs

 How does TN visa sponsorship compare to H-1B for this role?

-TN is significantly more practical for Clinical Documentation Specialists than H-1B.
+TN is significantly more practical for Clinical Documentation Specialists than H-1B visa.
 There's no annual lottery, no cap for Canadian citizens, and Canadians can be approved at the border the same day with a qualifying offer letter.
 H-1B requires a spring lottery and months of waiting with no guarantee of selection.
 For a role that fits cleanly into an existing USMCA category, TN is the faster and more predictable path.

 Where can I find Clinical Documentation Specialist jobs that sponsor TN visas?